chamarthianusha9999/Bank_Loan_Analysis/README.md

 3. financial_loan.csv - Bank Loan Data CSV File.
 4. PROBLEM STATEMENT & INSIGHTS.pptx - PPT file of problem statement and insights

-If you have any questions or feedback, please feel free to contact me at yadav.ankita.0611@gmail.com